-The Children’s Bookshop Speakers’ Agency NSW
+CKT Speakers’ Agency NSW

-Booked Out Speakers’ Agency Victoria
+Booked Out Speakers’ Agency Victoria, South Australia

 Jacqueline also tours Australia and internationally throughout the year to coincide with the release of her latest titles.
 Publicity tour events are free but schools must agree to promote her visit and facilitate pre-ordering and sales of the full range of Jacqueline’s books which she will sign on the day.
-Publicity tours are organised by her publisher Random House who are happy to introduce schools to local booksellers (should this be required).

 For publicity tour enquiries in Singapore please contact: